hergin/BusShuttleMainRepository/Meeting_Log/README.md

 # Meeting Dates/Times - Reverse Chronological

 ## April 9th: 10:15am to 10:30am
+* We discussed the authentication system.
+* We discussed issues that transportation services is currently experiencing.
+* Assigned more roles for refactoring.
+* Tested everything to make sure it's all still functional.

+## April 9th: 10:15am to 10:30am
 * Discussed plan for sympossium.
 * Discussed refactoring and the current state of the project.
 * Talked about the user manuals and what we should include.